zhwzhong/Guided-Depth-Map-Super-resolution-A-Survey/README.md

    - DKN: [4](https:), [8](https:), [16](https:)
 2. Release the experimental resutls of the compared models.

-## News :medal_sports:Our method won the Real DSR Challenge in ICMR 2021.
+## News!!! :medal_sports:Our method won the Real DSR Challenge in ICMR 2021.

 The detail information can be fond [here](https://icmr21-realdsr-challenge.github.io/#Leaderboard).